 ISU Department/Unit - FAQ About Volunteers

 Iowa State University has relied on volunteers to perform services at the institution for many years.
-However, many liability and responsibility issues surrounding the use of volunteers have recently been addressed in the Volunteers Policy.
-This policy sets out the practices that departments and units must follow to assist the university in complying with regulations and best practices when volunteers are providing services to ISU.
+A variety of liability and responsibility issues surrounding the use of volunteers are addressed in ISU's Volunteers policy.
+This policy and corresponding procedures outlines the practices that must be followed to comply with regulations and best practices when volunteers are providing services to ISU.

 1. How is a volunteer opportunity approved?

-Departments/ units are responsible for authorization and oversight of all volunteer services and activities, and for assessing risk associated with volunteer services.
-This is true for ISU volunteer services provided on-campus or at an off-campus location.
+Departments/units are responsible for authorization and oversight of all volunteer services and activities and for assessing risk associated with volunteer services.
+This is true for ISU volunteer services provided on-campus and off-campus.

 - Evaluate potential volunteer services to assess risk factors (See Volunteer Policy for definitions)

-- Submit Volunteer Service Opportunity Request web form at ORM website 4 weeks in advance of the volunteer opportunity.
-(Must be completed by department/unit chair or their delegate.
-Delegates are authorized by an email from the department or unit chair to the email@example.com )
+- Submit Volunteer Service Opportunity Request form 4 weeks in advance of the volunteer opportunity.

 - Background checks must be completed before services that include interaction with youth or vulnerable populations, access to keys to university facilities or access to financial or confidential matters may begin.
-Department or unit chairs may request background checks for volunteers as they deem necessary for other responsibilities that are not listed above.
-When required, submit a background check form to ORM for supervisory staff and/or volunteer(s) a minimum of 3 weeks before volunteer opportunity begins.
-Background checks for individuals who are not U.S. citizens or have not lived in the U.S. in the last seven years should be submitted six weeks in advance.
+Department or unit chairs may request background checks for volunteers as they deem necessary for other responsibilities.
+As necessary, submit a background check request for supervisory staff and/or volunteer(s) a minimum of 3 weeks before volunteer opportunity begins.
+Background checks for individuals who are not U.S. citizens or have not lived in the U.S. in the last seven years should be submitted 6 weeks in advance.

-- Higher risk services or services that fall under the generally prohibited category may require review by other departments (such as Environmental Health and Safety, Office for Responsible Research, University Counsel, ISSO and Provost Office).
+- Higher risk services or services that fall under the generally prohibited category may require review by other departments (such as Environmental Health and Safety, Office for Responsible Research, University Counsel, Provost's Office and others).

 - The final approval of volunteers to a department or unit may be authorized only by the department chair, unit director or their delegated designee.
-Individuals who are not U.S. citizens and request to volunteer for higher risk or generally prohibited services may be subject to ISSO and Provost Office approval.
+Individuals who are not U.S. citizens and request to volunteer for higher risk or generally prohibited services may be subject to I'snternational Students and Scholars Office and Provost's Office approval.